Iveco VM 90

 The Torpedo version is also supplied with ground forces of the Italian Navy and the Italian Air Force.
 The VM 90 is powered by a diesel engine.

 Versions

 Torpedo

 The Torpedo version is the basic version, with rear tilt and capable of carrying 10 men, besides the driver.
-This version is suitable for transportation tactical troop, but does not have an armor, among other uses, there is the possibility of pulling small artillery pieces or serve as a tactical command post.
+This version is suitable for transporting tactical troops, but does not have an armor, among other uses, there is the possibility of pulling small artillery pieces or serve as a tactical command post.

 It is used by all departments of the Italian Army since the service was used in all missions outside the box.